 2) Penalties Are Deterrents

 The penalties for people who steal don’t completely get rid of theft, but they do deter many would-be thieves.
 One of the few things on which pro-choice and pro-life people agree is that abortion is often a difficult decision.
 While some commit murder without ever even considering keeping their baby, it’s a close call for most.
 That call would no longer be a close one if homicide charges were added to one side of the scale.
-Jason Storms, a pastor and abolitionist, illustrated this from experience at a hearing for the Abolition of Abortion in Texas Act (HB 896) on April 8, 2019.

 Removing immunity for mothers who choose abortion doesn’t mean we’ll charge a million mothers and fathers who made excruciating decisions with murder.
 It means the vast majority will never murder their children in the first place.
 Penalties are a deterrent.